ekjaisal/Pasted/README.md

 ## License

-The project is under the BSD 3-Clause License and is provided “as-is”, without any warranties.
+The project is under the BSD 3-Clause License and is provided “as is”, without any warranties.
 Please see the [LICENSE](LICENSE) file for details.